yairm210/Unciv/docs/Modders/Mod-file-structure/2-Civilization-related-JSON-files.md

 This file contains all Personalities for computer players.

-Each nation has the following structure:
+Each personality has the following structure:

 | Attribute | Type | Default | Notes |
 | --------- | ---- | ------- | ----- |